alchemyplatform/multisig-plugin/README.md

 ## Core Functionalities

-Multisig Plugin is an plugin that provides validation functions for a k-of-n ownership scheme. **Multisig validation only works in the user operation context**.
+Multisig Plugin is an plugin that provides validation functions for a k-of-n ownership scheme. **Multisig validation only works in the user operation context.**

 It's core features include:
 1. Installs multisig validators on native account functions (install/uninstallPlugin, execute/executeBatch, upgradeToAndCall)